Exponential periods and o-minimality: Naive exponential periods

 \subsection{Examples of integrals}

 We first consider some instructive examples.

 \begin{ex} Let $G = [1,\infty) \subset \C$, $f = \frac{1}{z}$, $\omega = \md z$.
 Consider

 It does not converge.
-Indeed, the image $f(G) = (0,1]$ is not closed, hence $f \colon G \to \C$ is not proper.
+Note that the image $f(G) = (0,1]$ is not closed, hence $f \colon G \to \C$ is not proper.
 The properness condition in the definition of a naive exponential period was added to exclude cases like this. \end{ex}